Bali Ecovillage Tour

 Day 1 – Welcome to Bali!

-Arrive and settle into our beachside retreat in Tabanan.
-Enjoy ocean views, healthy cuisine, and a group orientation as you meet your fellow travelers.
+Arrive and settle into Mana Earthly Paradise - an eco-conscious accommodation with many exciting highlights.
+Enjoy the healthy cuisine, local product boutique, and a group orientation as you meet your fellow travelers.

-Day 2 – Creativity & Community at Nuanu and Kelencung
+Day 2 – Community Gardening and Taman Petanu Eco Neighborhood

-Day 8 – Reef Regeneration & Nature Hikes
+• Day 6 – Reef Regeneration & Eco-Tourism

 Day 9 – Reflection & Celebration

-Enjoy a relaxed final day with optional massage, hot springs, or beach time.
-Gather in circle for a closing celebration and time to reflect.
+Enjoy a relaxed final day with optional massages, hot springs, or beach time.
+Gather in a circle for a closing celebration and time to reflect.

 Day 10 – Departures

-After breakfast, we head to the airport with hearts full and a vision for the future.
+After breakfast, we head to Nuanu Creative City, a vibrant hub for art, innovation, and sustainability.
+Explore its creative spaces and coastal setting before continuing to the airport with hearts full and a vision for the future.

 Featured Communities